- First Year Requirements

 The Core Courses

-During your first year of study, students will acquire a thorough knowledge of microeconomic theory, macroeconomic theory, and econometrics in a set of required courses referred to as the “core.”
-Both semesters of the first year have classes in each of the three core areas.
+During the first year of study, students will acquire a thorough knowledge of microeconomic theory, macroeconomic theory, and econometrics in a set of required courses referred to as the “core.”
+Both semesters of the first year have 4.5 credit classes in each of the three core areas:

 After the spring semester, students take the comprehensive written exams in microeconomic and macroeconomic theory.
 These are competency evaluations that assess your command of the essential concepts and methods that are necessary to read the literature and to perform research at the disciplinary frontier.
 Possible outcomes of the comprehensive exams are (a) Ph.D. pass, (b) M.A. pass, and (c) fail.
 Students who do not attain a Ph.D. pass in either examination have one opportunity for a re-take later in the summer following the first year, typically about a month after the first attempt.
 Failure to pass both exams at the Ph.D. level results in dismissal from the program.